Opus10/qik/docs/commands.md

 Use `--since` to select commands based on changes since a git SHA, branch, tag, or other reference.

-If using `dist` dependencies, be sure to configure the location of the default virtual environment lock file:
+If using `pydist` dependencies, be sure to configure the location of the default virtual environment lock file:

 ```toml
 [venvs.default]